txt/se22/docs/syllabus.md

 - 5 homeworks
 - 2 projects,
 - 1 mid-session exam
-- Final exam  is a take home essay (on ethics).
+- 1 final exam
-  Details to be posted by end September.
+- 1 essay (due Dec4, but details already posted).
   Feel free to submit early.

 Exams and essays are done individually.
 Everything else is done in
-<a href="https://docs.google.com/spreadsheets/d/1KKskduN7m1R3WYhQTLyWJgxkAvrp2UV-LEu5JWN26xo/edit#gid=0">groups of 4+</a>.
+<a href="https://docs.google.com/spreadsheets/d/1KKskduN7m1R3WYhQTLyWJgxkAvrp2UV-LEu5JWN26xo/edit#gid=0">groups of 5</a>.

 - Homeworks are small tasks
   - graded 0 (for no submission), 1 (for "please try again") and 2 for "good".
   - may be submitted multiple times
-- Projects comprise three  large tasks  (groups of 5 people, working in public Github repos-- not NCSU GH):
+- Projects comprise two  large tasks  (groups of 5 people, working in public Github repos-- not NCSU GH):
-  - Starting with 40 tasks in project1, we'll focus in on the best half, then the best quarter, for project2 and project3
+  - Starting with 50 tasks in project1, we'll focus in on the best half, for project2
-    - **Two bonus marks** if other people jump to your task.i for their task.i+1 work
+    - **Four bonus marks** if other people jump to your task.i for their task.i+1 work
   - Project1: you'll start some task
   - Project2, Project2: you'll finish someone else's task (thereby learning the important of documentation, design purity, regression tests, etc).